daniel-lee-tech/docker-basics-1/DEMO.md

 * A Code Editor
 * Demo will be with Linux Operating System (Ubuntu 20.04)

-## Basic docker commands for this demo:
+## Docker commands needed for this demo:

 * `docker container ls` lists all running docker containers
 * `docker container run <IMAGE_NAME>:<IMAGE_VERSION>` runs a container with a specific image
     * `-i` Keep STDIN open even if not attached
+    * `-d` Detaches; allows the container to run in the background.
     * `-t` Allocate a pseudo-TTY (which allows that container to be kept alive even without an app running)
     * `-p <HOST_PORT>:<CONTAINER_PORT>` publishes a port on the host machine to the container.
 Allows communications between the host machine and container on a specific port.
 * `docker container kill <CONTAINER_IDENTIFIER>` kills a docker container by specifying name or ID for a container.